New temporary accommodation

 Proposed new location

-The proposed location is a surface car park operated by Wycombe District Council.
+The proposed location is a surface car park operated by the council.
 We are planning to use this land to build new temporary accommodation and to provide more car parking spaces nearby to ensure we continue to meet local needs for parking.
 More information on this will be available as plans progress.

 Read more about the proposed new location.